 As with any huge real estate transaction, FSBO has pros and cons.
 Depending on the situation, the cons of selling FSBO may outweigh the benefits.
-To decide if you should really push through, review these cons of selling your house on your own in Wyoming.
+To decide if you should really push through, review these cons of selling your Wyoming house on your own.

 Difficulty in Setting the Price

 Real estate agents know how to set an appealing but fair selling price.
 This task can be difficult when a seller decides to sell the home by owner since emotions can influence the price negatively.

 Sellers may make the mistake of setting an unrealistic sales price for the home for sale, which may detract potential buyers.

 Although sellers will avoid paying agent commission fees when listing a house without a realtor, selling FSBO could also mean netting less money when they put their home for sale.

 This is because FSBO home sellers are inexperienced in dealing with offers and negotiating, unlike real estate agents who do this for a living.
 Also, it is common that the seller pays for the buyer's agent during closing.
 This is deducted from the sales price.

 Stressful Selling Process